Renovating a kitchen is a huge project that requires proper planning. When it comes to making magic happen, there are a lot of variables to consider.

 Steve Jobs said, “Design is a funny word.
 Some people think design means how it looks.
 But of course, if you dig deeper, it’s really how it works.”
 Your home should work well for you and it should be beautiful.
-In that order.
-Most homes come from generic patterns that do not work for the specific needs to their inhabitants.
+Most homes come from generic patterns that do not work for the specific needs of their inhabitants.
 Take note of what you have and plan to have, what needs storage, what needs wall space.
 Take note of what evokes emotion for you.
-Take note of your personal, family and ethnic histories.
 Design a space that fits and reflects who you are.
-Like good food, good design takes time.
-When done well, designing your home, or even just an addition to it, should be joyful and cathartic.
+When done well, designing your home, or even just an addition to it should be joyful and cathartic.

 How much does it cost to remodel a kitchen?

 An updated kitchen adds more value to your home.
 In fact, a significant part of kitchen remodeling costs will be recovered by the value the project brings to your property.

 In terms of the average cost of a remodel, a major kitchen renovation—in our region—recovers an estimated 59.2% of the initial project cost when sold within a year.
 Returns improve over time, according to a study conducted by the National Association of Realtors in 2018.

 Managing the amount you spend on your next kitchen renovation should be a breeze if you follow these simple tips: